Codeception/Codeception/docs/01-Introduction.md

 ## Conclusion

-Despite the wide popularity of *TDD* (Test Driven Development), some PHP developers never write automated tests for their applications mostly because they think it's hard, slow or boring..
+Despite the wide popularity of *TDD* (Test Driven Development), some PHP developers never write automated tests for their applications mostly because they think it's hard, slow or boring.
 The Codeception framework was developed to actually make testing fun.
-It allows writing unit, functional, integration, and acceptance tests, in a single, coherent style.
+It allows writing unit, functional, integration, and acceptance tests in a single, coherent style.

 It can be called a *BDD* (Behavior Driven Development) framework.
 All Codeception tests are written in a descriptive manner.
 Just by looking at the test body, you can clearly understand what is being tested and how it is performed.